Connecting with the Caribbean: living the local life

 Larger than a melon, a soursop is pale green with hard, spiky skin and white flesh.
 It’s found across the Caribbean, dangling from trees along the sides of the road, cut into slices at the local market or at a street-side juice bar.
 High in vitamin C and B, and a number of antioxidant compounds, it’s a popular health-food.

 I stayed at Petite Anse in Grenada, a family-owned boutique hotel on the unspoilt north coast of Grenada.
 The menu focused on organic, fresh produce and I was served a thick, pulpy glass of fresh soursop juice each morning for breakfast.
 It’s difficult to describe the taste — maybe a vague resemblance to sour pineapples — but it certainly woke me up.

 I envisaged the Caribbean’s port towns to be shopping havens aimed at cruise day-trippers but, Port Elizabeth is too small for the cruise boats, and still retains a village-like feel.

-This is the sort of town where everyone knows everyone else’s name and locals greet each other with cheery yelps of acknowledgement.
-There’s a daily vegetable market and lots of tiny cafes lined up along Front Street, which leads towards Saint Mary’s Anglican Church.
+This is the sort of town where everyone knows everyone else’s name and locals greet each other with cheery yelps of acknowledgment.
+There’s a daily vegetable market and lots of tiny cafés lined up along Front Street, which leads toward Saint Mary’s Anglican Church.
 The bay is usually littered with a gleaming white flotilla of sailing boats and yachts.